rdh59320/BLGE/README.md

 # BeLGE aka Better Linux Gaming Experience

-**BeLGE Package** was designed to enable you to run MS Games within the Steam app on a freshly installed version Ubuntu LTS either 20.04, Ubuntu 22.04 or Ubuntu 24.04.
+**BeLGE Package** was designed to enable you to run MS Games within the Steam app and Lutris Open Gaming Platform on Ubuntu LTS either 20.04, Ubuntu 22.04 or Ubuntu 24.04.

 ***PLEASE DO NOT TRY TO USE IT UNTIL THIS WARNING HAS BEEN REMOVED***